RohanSardar/VisualisingScienceandTech/README.md

-# SCIENCEandTECHnology
+# VisualisingScienceandTech
-This is the official GitHub repository of the YouTube Channel "SCIENCE and TECHnology".
-Link- www.youtube.com/c/SCIENCEandTECHnologyindia
+This is the official GitHub repository of the YouTube Channel "Visualising Science and Tech".
+Link- www.youtube.com/c/VisualisingScienceandTech
 Please subscribe to the channel for getting more such videos and codes

 I'm Rohan Sardar, the owner of the YouTube channel as well as this repository and I am trying my best to provide good quality contents as far as I could.